Study Medicine in Europe in English

 CountryMedicine universities to compareTuition patternAdmission modelGuide

-HungarySemmelweis, Pécs, Szeged, DebrecenMain English Medicine routes are commonly published in USD, often around the mid-to-high five figures per year.Entrance exams usually focus on Biology and Chemistry, with university-specific oral or interview steps.Open guide
+HungarySemmelweis, Pécs, Szeged, DebrecenMain English Medicine programs are commonly published around USD 16,750-20,900/year, while Szeged publishes Medicine tuition in EUR.Entrance exams usually focus on Biology and Chemistry, with university-specific oral or interview steps.Open guide

 CzechiaCharles faculties, Masaryk, Palacký, OstravaMedicine tuition is usually published in CZK or EUR and varies by faculty.Faculty-specific written exams are common.
 Biology, Chemistry and Physics often appear in Czech admissions models.Open guide